scrapinghub/splash/docs/index.rst

 Splash is a javascript rendering service.
 It's a lightweight web browser with an HTTP API, implemented in Python using Twisted and QT.
-The (twisted) QT reactor is used to make the sever fully asynchronous allowing to take advantage of webkit concurrency via QT main loop.
+The (twisted) QT reactor is used to make the service fully asynchronous allowing to take advantage of webkit concurrency via QT main loop.
 Some of Splash
 features: